waqarwld/iac-vprofile/the_day_git_refused_to_clone_an_ssh_debugging_story.md

 This repository can serve as a **reference for debugging SSH authentication issues** in Git and as a **storytelling example** for interviews or educational purposes.

  ## then added global user name and email to use all the commit for this computer
- --git config --global user.name waqarwld
+ - git config --global user.name waqarwld
- --git config --global user.email waqarwld@gmail.com
+ - git config --global user.email waqarwld@gmail.com